 We can certainly offer you a few pointers to keep you on the right track.

 There are a number of things to consider before making your final decision.
-I have included all of the very important one in my shed buying guide down below.
+We have included all of the very important ones in our shed buying guide down below.
 Hopefully you will find it very useful.

 1. Which Material Is Best for a Shed?

 This is normally the first big decision that you will have to make.
 It is clearly a very important one as well.
 For many people this will come down to the appearance that you want to have around your home.

 It will also come down to the price you are willing to pay.
 You have really got three choices and each has their pros and cons:

 - Wood - the most traditional type and usually the cheapest

 - Metal - the most expensive but they need minimal maintenance and are pretty secure.
 They are hard to assemble though and their appearance is not that nice looking in your garden or yard.

 - Hard Plastic - Easy to assemble, maintenance free, portable if you move home but not everyone will like their appearance.

 You can see a sample of each in the images below